 How much humanity can the earth take?

-Prof. Matthias Glaubrecht, evolutionary biologist and biodiversity researcher, University of Hamburg
+Prof. Dr. Matthias Glaubrecht, evolutionary biologist and biodiversity researcher, University of Hamburg

-Prof. em.
-Eckhart Voland, biologist and biophilosopher, University of Gießen
+Prof. Dr. Eckhart Voland, biologist and biophilosopher, University of Gießen

 Catherina Hinz, population expert and director of the Berlin Institute for Population and Development